vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 f2d8f00f0bc3df153916cbadaf39c9f60a2cf01080a50b80dea87f28d704fce0
 vivek\@vivek-HP-EliteBook-840-G2:\~$
 ```
--**podman play kube:**This command is used  for deploying and managing containers in a Kubernetes cluster using Podman.
+**podman play kube:**This command is used  for deploying and managing containers in a Kubernetes cluster using Podman.

-**-kube-postgres-redmine.yaml:** This is the name of the Kubernetes YAML manifest file that you want to deploy.
+**kube-postgres-redmine.yaml:** This is the name of the Kubernetes YAML manifest file that you want to deploy.